Charter Day 2026

 Honiton Lions always organise a classic car show as part of the day.

-Charter Day is supported by a small annual grant from Honiton Town Council.
+Historically, Charter Day has been supported by a small annual grant from Honiton Town Council.
+This year’s event will be run by Honiton Town Council and delivered for them by Tonic Creatives.

 CHARTER DAY 2025